Artemis Fowl: Artemis Fowl and the Last Guardian

 The final book of the original series, Artemis Fowl and the Last Guardian, was released on 10 July 2012.
 Opal Koboi opens the Berserker's Gate, a portal located on the Fowl Estate, in which dwell the spirits of fairy soldiers, the last victims of the Battle of Taillte, the final blow in the war that sent the Fairy People underground.
 Artemis, after his last session of being cured of Atlantis Complex, rushes to stop her along with Holly Short and Butler.
 They fail, and Opal opens the first gate, which releases the spirits of the warriors into the living world.
 The warriors begin to possess other people and animals around them, including corpses, animals, Juliet Butler, and Artemis's toddler brothers, Myles and Beckett.
 After escaping Opal and the possessed beings, they attempt to stop Opal from opening the second gate, which will unleash the power of Danu destroying every human on the surface.
 While doing so, they (reluctantly) battle Artemis's possessed toddler brother Myles, who reveals to them Opal's plan after the fairy warrior spirit left his body.
 Artemis and his friends fail to destroy the second gate with a laser he created, and Mulch saves them from possessed pirate corpses, causing the spirits of fairy warriors to leave their bodies to the afterlife.
 They then enter Fowl Manor, where Artemis decides to sacrifice himself in order to stop Opal from opening the second gate.
 Foaly sends the clone of Opal that she created in the 4th book, and using her hand he is able to make the clone close the gates since the magic recognizes the clone's DNA as Opal's.
 All the fairies in the circle are drawn to the afterlife, and as Artemis has one of Holly's eyes from book five, Artemis is also sent to the afterlife.
 However, Artemis's humanity and sheer willpower enables his spirit to stay on Earth.
 Foaly prepares a clone of Artemis, which is taken to the now overgrown gate six months after Artemis's death.
 Artemis's spirit then takes control of the clone and he is alive once more.
 His eye color is now back to normal, with two blue eyes.

 The Fowl Twins

 The Artemis Fowl series was followed by a spin-off sequel series, called The Fowl Twins, centered around the characters of Myles and Beckett Fowl, Artemis's younger twin brothers.
+The first book in the series was released on 5 November 2019.